 Do photography professional photography awards mean anything?

-However professional awards administrated by qualifying professional bodies such as the BIPP, FEP, and IOP are usually judged by established members of the profession.
+That said, most professional photographic awards are administrated by qualifying professional bodies such as the BIPP, FEP, and judged by established experienced members of the profession.

 Awards such as these should carry more credence, for a list of the awards won by Bernard O’Sullivan the proprietor of IOP, visit our awards page.